-It is important that the glasses stay in place, because kids tend to look right over the tops of the lenses instead of pushing slipping glasses back up where they belong.
-Your optician usually is the best judge of whether a frame fits properly.
+It's important that the glasses stay in place; otherwise kids tend to look over the top of the lenses instead of pushing their glasses back up where they belong.
+An optician usually is the best judge of whether a frame fits properly.

 Temples that wrap all the way around the back of the ear help keep glasses from sliding down or dropping off a child's face completely.

 A nice feature to look for is temples with spring hinges.
-These special hinges allow the temples to flex outward, away from the frames, without causing any damage.
-Although they sometimes cost a bit more, spring hinges can be a worthwhile investment for children's eyewear.
+These allow the temples to flex outward, away from the frames, without causing any damage.

 Once you and your child agree on frames that you both like, the next consideration is the lenses.

-Children's lenses should be made of polycarbonate or a material called Trivex, because these lightweight materials are significantly more impact-resistant than other lens materials.
+Children's lenses should be made of polycarbonate or Trivex.
+These materials are significantly more impact-resistant than other lens materials for added safety.

-Polycarbonate and Trivex have built-in protection against potentially damaging ultraviolet (UV) rays, and the lenses are scratch-resistant coated by the manufacturer or fabrication lab.
+And polycarbonate and Trivex lenses have built-in protection against potentially damaging ultraviolet (UV) rays, and the lenses are scratch-resistant coated by the manufacturer or fabrication lab.

 The price for polycarbonate lenses generally is comparable to the cost for regular plastic lenses with UV and scratch-resistant coatings.
 And with polycarbonate, kids get that extra margin of safety to protect their eyes.
-Keep in mind that Trivex lenses may cost a little more than polycarbonate.
+Trivex lenses may cost a little more than polycarbonate lenses.

 Polycarbonate is such a safe lens material that you may be tempted to let your child play sports in his regular glasses.

 Many optical retailers offer a warranty plan that will replace eyewear at no charge or for a small fee in case of damage to the frames or lenses.
-Consider opting for the warranty, especially if your child is a toddler or a first-time wearer.
+Consider opting for the warranty, especially if your child is a toddler or is wearing glasses for the first time.

-Because children can be tough on their eyewear, it's always a good idea to purchase a second, or backup, pair of eyeglasses for them.
-This especially is true if your child has a strong prescription and cannot function without his or her glasses.
+Because children can be tough on their glasses, it's a good idea to purchase a second, or backup, pair of eyeglasses for them — especially if your child has a strong prescription and cannot function without his or her glasses.

-If your child wears glasses full time (including outdoors), photochromic lenses or prescription sunglasses also should be considered to decrease glare, increase visual comfort and provide 100 percent protection from the sun's harmful UV rays.
+If your child wears glasses full-time, photochromic lenses or prescription sunglasses also should be considered to decrease glare, increase visual comfort and provide 100 percent protection from the sun's harmful UV rays.